PhilKershaw/phil.kershaw.ooo/content/_index.md

   <div class="card-content">
     <div class="inner">
       <p>I joined IntechnologyWIFI as an Integration Developer within an early Scrum team, tasked with working with  <a href="https://www.list.co.uk/" title="The List website">The List</a> to import their events data for exposure via a mobile app.
 The relationship with The List saw me performing more of a consultation role and advising on the exposure of their data via an HTTP API.
 My role in the team involved working closely with Android and iOS developers to ensure imported data, in turn, presented to the mobile apps in the most efficient manner.</p>
       <p>The project called upon my previous experience of Python and saw me produce a CLI program which interfaced with the API, sanitised the data and finally stored the data and; a HTTP API using the Django framework for exposing said data to the mobile app.</p>
+      <p>In addition to the primary responsibilities of this contract I also assisted with a Laravel project which called upon my previous PHP experience.
+I assisted with the development of a dashboard to gather and display WIFI statistics such as client connections, signal strength, Wifi AP load etc...</p>
     </div>
   </div>
 </div>